Online casinos aren’t currently legal in Washington, D.C., so you won’t find licensed apps offering real-money slots or table games in the District.

 Responsible Gambling in Washington D.C.

-I think it’s important to say this up front: gambling is supposed to be fun.
+Gambling is supposed to be fun.
 If it ever feels like it’s taking over your life, Washington D.C. does have some safeguards in place.

 For example, the DC Office of Lottery and Gaming runs a Self-Exclusion Program.
 It lets you put yourself on a list so you can’t place sports bets or play lottery games for a set period of time.